CGrassin/biosignals/Interface.md

 User sends **x  3  0  2  0  0  0  0  X**

 'x' enters Channel Settings mode.
 Channel 3 is set up to be powered up, with gain of 2, normal input, removed from BIAS generation, removed from SRB2, removed from SRB1.
-The final 'X' latches the settings to the ADS1299 channel settings register.
+The final 'X' latches the settings to the ADS1x9x channel settings register.

-For firmware `v0` and `v1` it is required that you allow a time delay (&gt;10mS) when setting the channel and parameters.
-As of `v2.0.0`, you may stack multiple channel settings together such as:
+You may stack multiple channel settings together such as:

 **EXAMPLE**